 An experienced educator, Chong is committed to drawing out the next generation of compositional voices.
-He has given master classes at such festivals and institutions as in China, Guangxi University of Arts; Sezhuan Conservatory of Music; Shanghai Conservatory of Music; Beijing Central Conservatory of Music; Beijing Capital Normal University; Academy of Music, Suzhou University of Science and Technology; in Taiwan, the National Music Institution; the Taipei National University of the Arts; the National Taiwan Normal University; the National Chiao Tung University; the Chinese Culture University and National Taiwan University of Arts; in USA, Rice University; in Europe, the Lübeck Academy of Music (Germany) and Huddersfield University (UK); in south east Asia, Yong Siew Toh Conservatory of Music, Nanyang Academy of Fine Arts, Raffles Institution, The School of the Arts, Singapore Chinese Orchestra’s Composer symposium, Thailand International Composition Festival, The conservatory of Music, Rangsit University, Princess Galyani Vadhana Institute of Music, The College of Music, Mahidol University, Music of College Payap University, University of Philippine’s Manila Composers lab, the 8th Arts Summit Indonesia and SEGI College.
+He has given master classes at such festivals and institutions as in China, Guangxi University of Arts; Sezhuan Conservatory of Music; Shanghai Conservatory of Music; Beijing Central Conservatory of Music; Beijing Capital Normal University; Academy of Music, Suzhou University of Science and Technology; in Taiwan, the National Music Institution; the Taipei National University of the Arts; the National Taiwan Normal University; the National Chiao Tung University; the Chinese Culture University and National Taiwan University of Arts; in USA, Rice University and University of California in Santa Barbara ; in Europe, the Lübeck Academy of Music (Germany) and Huddersfield University (UK); in Australia, Griffith University (Australia); in soth east Asia, Yong Siew Toh Conservatory of Music, Nanyang Academy of Fine Arts, Raffles Institution, The School of the Arts, Singapore Chinese Orchestra’s Composer symposium, Thailand International Composition Festival, The conservatory of Music, Rangsit University, Princess Galyani Vadhana Institute of Music, The College of Music, Mahidol University, Music of College Payap University, University of Philippine’s Manila Composers lab, the 8th Arts Summit Indonesia and in Malaysia MIA music college and SEGI College.

 To recognize Chong’s contributions to South East Asia’s contemporary music scene, Huddersfield University (UK) awarded him a full scholarship for a special PhD by publication 2014-2016 under the guidance of Prof. Liza Lim.